khareenp/Documentation/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

-## Translation

-To add languages add to locales in **docusaurs.config.js**

-i18n: {
-defaultLocale: "en",
-locales: ["en", "fr"],
-localeConfigs: {
-en: {
-htmlLang: "en-GB",
-},
-// You can omit a locale (e.g. fr) if you don't need to override the defaults },
-},

-Run following commands:

-1. execute npm run start -- --locale fr to deploy website in french.